wannabehero/gh-epr/docs/config.md

 Check [defaults.go](../config/defaults.go) for mode details.

+## Global Configuration

-The config file is stored in `$HOME/.config/gh-aipr/config.yaml`
+The global config file is stored in `$HOME/.config/gh-aipr/config.yaml`

 ```yaml
 # if you choose to override the prompt make sure to check the current one